-Looking for the most Instagrammable places in Florence, Italy?
-Discover the best views in Florence with the most picturesque backdrops!
+Discover the best views in Florence, Italy with the most picturesque backdrops!
 Save the included Google Maps and get ready for some epic photo opportunities.

-Florence has had a dear place in my heart for over a decade.
+Florence has held a dear place in my heart for over 15 years.
 This Renaissance city oozes Italian charm with its picturesque streets, old-world wine bars, sidewalk cafes, and bustling piazzas.

 It's easy to arrive and instantly become overwhelmed with all the photo opportunities.
 If this is your first time in the city and you only have a few days to explore, you'll need a plan of where to find the best views in Florence for the most spectacular photos.

-I’ve collectively spent about five months in Florence, so I’ve had plenty of time to scout out the most Instagrammable places and the best views in Florence.
-I’ve even saved everything in Google Maps so you can save this list on your phone and jet from spot to spot without having to second guess a thing!
+I've included all the top Florence viewpoints in Google Maps.
+You can easily save this list on your phone and jet from spot to spot without having to second guess a thing!

 1. Piazzale Michelangelo

-The spot to go for the best views in Florence...perfect for a skyline backdrop
+The spot to go for the best views in Florence, Italy...perfect for a skyline backdrop

 Sunset is the best time to take photos if you're only capturing the skyline (not trying to get you or someone else in the photo without a crowd of photobombers).